ai/size-limit/README.md

 ### JS Applications

-Application has own bundler and send JS bundle directly to client (without publish it to npm).
+Application has its  own bundler and sends JS bundle directly to a client (without publish it to npm).

 <details><summary><b>Show instructions</b></summary>